-This article explains how to list and export services that are running or stopped in Windows 11.
+This article explains how to list and export services running or stopped in Windows 11.

-In Windows, a service is a program that runs in the background and provides functionality to other programs and the operating system.
-Services are usually started when the computer boots up and runs continuously until the computer is shut down.
+In Windows, a service is a program that runs in the background.
+It provides functionality to other programs and the operating system.
+Services usually start when your computer boots up.
+They run continuously until you shut down your computer.

 You can enable or disable services so that they do not automatically start up when the computer boots.

-With the command line or PowerShell console, you can list services, even those that are stopped, and export them into a text file.
+With the command line or PowerShell console, you can list services.
+You can see running and stopped services.
+You can export them into a text file.

 Here’s how to do that.